temp-mw/demo-apm/nextjs/README.md

     });
 }
 ```
 **Note: After Deploying your project on Vercel, you need to integrate the [Middleware](https://vercel.com/integrations/middleware) from the marketplace.
-You can find more details [here](https://docs.middleware.io/docs/apm-configuration/next-js/vercel-integration).**
+You can find more details [here](https://docs.middleware.io/docs/apm-configuration/next-js/vercel-integration).
+To get a better idea, you can clone the sample project from the [GitHub](https://github.com/middleware-labs/demo-apm/tree/master/nextjs/setup) repository.**
 - If you are using [Middleware's Host-agent](https://docs.middleware.io/docs/installation) on your machine then use code snippet below:
 ```
 // @ts-ignore